PatrickFenger/pythonAssignments/Assignment_6/README.md

 To make the answer a bit more solid we invalidated the following words:
 "THE", "I", "YOU", 'AND', 'TO', 'A', 'ME', "T", "S", 'MY', 'IN', 'IT', 'M', "ON", 'THAT', 'OF', 'YOUR', 'ALL', 'FOR', 'WE', 'IS', 'BE', 'KNOW', 'UP', 'LIKE', 'BUT', 'GET', 'SO', 'WITH'

-After removing these words, we can conclude tat the most used word is: "Love"
+After removing these words, we concluded that the most used word is: "Love"

 ### Q2: